Large Scale Wireless Testbed

-Key Stakeholders: South Gloucestershire Council, Toshiba, Bristol and Bath Science Park.
+South Gloucestershire Council, Toshiba, Bristol and Bath Science Park

-Key Goal: Aid IoT developers in testing their applications and protocols in one easy to use testbed.
+Aid IoT developers in testing their applications and protocols in one easy to use testbed

-The Internet of Things (IoT) has introduced the concept of making items “smart” through connecting them to the internet and allow them the ability to collect and share data about their environments.
-From smart bulbs allowing people to turn on and off their lights form their phone to smart industrial machines allowing the real-time collection of data on production, it is affecting every facet of society and the economy.
+The Internet of Things (IoT) has introduced the concept of making items ‘smart’ through connecting them to the internet and allowing them the ability to collect and share data about their environments.
+From smart bulbs, allowing people to turn on and off their lights from their phone, to smart industrial machines allowing the real-time collection of data on production, it is affecting every facet of society and the economy.
 Statista estimates that by 2025 there will be 38.6 billion connected devices and 50 billion by 2030.
 The vast majority of these will be connected through one form or another of wireless communication.
 No one wireless protocol (e.g. Wifi, 5G, Bluetooth) will be best suited to all types of devices and situations, making it important to test which wireless protocol is best for the application at hand.

 - IEEE 802.15.4